-February 1st ~ another warmish 59F winter’s day in New York; a day to make an uptown trip to Central Park North.
-As I hadn’t done any prior research, I had thought that The Conservatory Garden would be encased in a greenhouse.
+February, the first: a warmish (59F) winter’s day in New York, a day to make an uptown trip to Central Park North.
+As I hadn’t done any prior research, I thought The Conservatory Garden resided in a greenhouse.
 Not so.

 The Conservatory Garden began as a large, E-shaped greenhouse, or conservatory in 1898.
 It featured an indoor winter garden of exotic tropical plants and outdoor decorative Victorian flowerbeds.
 In 1937, the deteriorating structure was demolished and this… formal garden was designed in its place.*

-Six acres of open air sculpted garden beauty defines its expanse; a triad of stylized gardens, influenced by France, England and Italy.
-A little bit of Europe in NYC – what a wonderful idea.
-I’ll let you see for yourself.
+Six acres of outdoor gardens define its expanse, a triad of stylized gardens, influenced by France, England and Italy.
+A little bit of Europe in NYC.
 I hope you enjoy The Conservatory Garden through this pictorial.
-A mental note: You are entering into an “Official Quiet Zone”.
+Oh, and prepare yourself mentally to enter an “Official Quiet Zone”.